MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ### [Python](#tab/python)

-Before updating your bot's code run install the necessary PyPI packages by running the following commands in a terminal:
+Before updating your bot's code, install the necessary PyPI packages by running the following commands in a terminal:

 ```console
 pip install aiohttp